-A traditional tape measure is still a better option for short measurements because it takes less time to set up, but there are hybrid laser measures that incorporate a traditional tape measure into the laser measure, providing users with the best of both tools.
+A traditional tape measure is a better option for short measurements because it takes less time to set up, but there are hybrid laser measures that incorporate a traditional tape measure into the laser measure, providing users with both tools.

-Q. How accurate is a laser distance measure?
+Q: How accurate is a laser distance measurer?

-An average laser measure is capable of accurately measuring a distance to within 1/8 inch or even 1/16 inch at a distance of 50 feet.
+An average laser distance measurer is capable of accurately measuring a distance to within 1/8-inch or even 1/16-inch at a distance of 50 feet.

-Q. Can you use a laser distance measure outside?
+Q: Can you use a laser distance measurer outside?

-Yes, a laser measure can be used outside, but bright sunlight can impair the ability to see the laser dot.
+Yes, a laser measuring tools can be used outside, but bright sunlight can impair the ability to see the laser dot.
 Moreover, other factors can interfere with the reading, such as falling leaves or blowing dust and debris.
-Consider using a telescopic optical viewfinder, tripod, or a targeting camera for better outdoor results.
+Consider using a telescopic optical viewfinder, a tripod, or a targeting camera for better results outdoors.

-Q. How do you calibrate a laser distance measure?
+Q: How do you calibrate a laser distance measurer?

-To calibrate a laser measure, refer to the manufacturer’s guidelines.
+To calibrate a laser distance measurer, refer to the manufacturer’s guidelines.
 Each model may have a different calibration method, such as a detailed manual process or an automatic process.
 Some laser measures may require professional calibration.

 Why Trust Bob Vila